imfarhat/SkipPi/README.md

    - Extract the downloaded file to your preferred location
    - After extracting, watch the installation guide video on <a href="https://www.youtube.com/watch?v=Y3oMNGAAdao&t=68s" target="_blank" rel="noopener noreferrer">YouTube</a>

-**Note:**

-1. Make sure real-time protection in virus & threat protection settings (in Windows) is turned off, as your OS might treat this extension as a virus.
+**Note:** Make sure real-time protection in virus & threat protection settings (in Windows) is turned off, as your OS might treat this extension as a virus.

-2. If you are still facing any issue, please email me at [imfarhat.dev@gmail.com](mailto:imfarhat.dev@gmail.com).

 ## Functionality